 Whether it’s cleaning your room or your digital mess, it’s a hectic task.
 And once you have accomplished it, you do need some rest.
 So relax on your couch & maybe, cherish the goal that you’ve just achieved with a hot cup of coffee.

 While going through this process, if realized everyone has a different sort of digital space.
-As for someone, if something is redundant, then it could be an essential for the other.
+As for someone, if something is redundant, then it could be essential for the other.
 It depends on you what actually matters & what is simply useless & adding no value in your digital life.
-Once you have find out what are those things, it will be much easier for you to get through the process & get out of the mess & regain productivity, living a distraction free digital space.
+Once you have found out what are those things, it will be much easier for you to get through the process & get out of the mess & regain productivity, living a distraction-free digital space.

 Digital detox is all about refraining yourself from the technology for a certain period of time, which isn’t a permanent solution to this digital mess.
 It’s better if we organize our digital life in a way that we don’t really need to go on a digital detox ever again.

-Does this process helped you in balancing your digital space by getting rid of your digital mess?
+Does this process help you in balancing your digital space by getting rid of your digital mess?
 I would love to see how you’ve progressed after doing this.